invenia/DaskDistributedDispatcher.jl/docs/src/pages/communication.md

 # Communication

 All communication between the julia client and workers with the scheduler is sent using the MsgPack protocol as [`specified by the dask-scheduler`](https://distributed.readthedocs.io/en/latest/protocol.html).
 Workers also use this to commmunicate between themselves and gather dependencies.
 TCP connections are used for all communication.
-Julia functions, arguments, and keyword arguments are serialized before being sent.
-Workers and Clients should all belong to the same julia cluster or will not be able to communicate properly.
+Julia functions, arguments, and keyword arguments are serialized before being sent. [`Worker`](@ref)s and [`Client`](@ref)s should all belong to the same julia cluster or will not be able to communicate properly.

 ## API
 (For Internal Use)